 Portrait of a girl hidden in shadow with a light background with a rainbow colored line going across her face to depict how oppression can impact the mental health of sexual and gender minority people

-• Hiding your sexual identity
+• People ignoring, disbelieving, or trying to change your sexual identity

 If you’ve been feeling alone, scared, or angry, it may be time to ask for help.
 Affirmative therapy cannot fix the world around you, but it can support you in creating the world you want to inhabit.
-Therapy with an LGBQ+ provider can help you make informed and empowered choices for yourself and your loved ones.
+Therapy with an LGBQ+ affirmative provider can help you make informed and empowered choices for yourself and your loved ones.

 Water color of a vibrant growing tree with rainbow colored leaves to depict how affirmative therapy can help LGBTQIA+ people thrive